Dubai Salik Gates: Total Number, Locations & 2026 Update

 1. Al Maktoum Bridge (Umm Hurair Road)

-Located on the iconic Al Maktoum Bridge, this Salik gate is strategically placed to manage traffic between Umm Hurair and Dubai Marina.
-The bridge is one of the major crossings over the Dubai Creek, and the Salik gate here helps reduce congestion during peak hours.
+This Salik gate is located on the iconic bridge Al Maktoum which is strategically located to control traffic in Umm Hurair and Dubai Marina.
+One of the large crossings of the Dubai Creek is the bridge, and the Salik gate can be found here to alleviate congestion during the rush hours.

 Why is it Important

-• Connects major business districts like Deira and Bur Dubai.
+• Linking key business areas such as Deira and Bur Dubai.

 Toll Gate Instructions